 Even if someone else tries to get the upper hand by sending a video message as well, you have the opportunity to demonstrate why you’re better than everyone else and why they should come to your dealership.

 It’s your chance to show them that you will treat them as a valued customer and that you can be trusted with their business.

 Video Messages Remove Objections

 One of the main challenges of any sales job is to overcome objections and remove roadblocks throughout the purchasing journey.

-If you’re a technician trying to upsell a customer into authorising some extra work on their car, it’s easier for them to understand if they can see what you’re talking about.
+As well as driving sales, SnapCell is also the perfect app for automotive technicians, allowing your mechanical team to easily communicate potential fixes and improvements with customers, whilst building trust and rapprt.
+If you’re trying to upsell a customer into authorising some extra work on their car, it’s easier for them to understand if they can see what you’re talking about.
 Most of us don’t have the necessary expertise when it comes to car maintenance, so we rely on the advice of professionals.